Société de transport de l'Outaouais: History

-In 2005, the STO announced a strategic plan for 2002-2015 in which it projected a ridership of 96 million by 2019 up from 2.4 million in 1992.
+In 2005, the STO announced a strategic plan for 2002–2015 in which it projected a ridership of 96 million by 2019 up from 2.4 million in 1992.
 Ridership from 1995 to 2006 had grown about 50%.
 In addition to the Rapibus, the STO planned to increase the number of park and ride facilities across the city as well as introduce bike racks, expand or add garages, and expand the fleet.

 In 2012, it introduced its fleet of Novabus LFS articulated buses and the following year, it unveiled their new visual identity – L'avenir en commun (in English: the future together) as well as a new logo.

 In 2013, STO launched a new bus rapid transit (BRT) system called Rapibus, which includes a dedicated 12-kilometre corridor that runs from Labrosse Boulevard to Alexandre-Taché Boulevard.

-In 2015, the STO buys 10 Classics from Calgary Transit, the last buses to be purchased second-hand from another company.
+In 2015, the STO bought 10 Classics from Calgary Transit, the last buses to be purchased second-hand from another company.

 In February 2020, the last Classic bus (#9225 an ex-Calgary Transit unit) retired, marking an end to the iconic bus model of the STO which span for more than four decades.

-Starting June 2021, STO buses were re-routed from Wellington and Rideau Street in Ottawa to Albert and Slater Streets.
+In June 2021, STO buses in downtown Ottawa were re-routed from Wellington Street and Rideau Street to Albert Street and Slater Street, using the bus lanes that had previously formed the downtown section of the Transitway until they were made obsolete by the opening of the Confederation Line.

 Operations

 According to its 2014 annual report, STO employed a total of 780 employees, of which 479 were drivers.
 It also has a total of 345 buses, 70 routes and 284 shelters.
 Its ridership in 2014 was approx. 19.8 million, a slight decrease from previous years.
-Similar to other cities, it also paratransit service (about 60 vehicles of various sizes) as well as Park-n-Ride service (23 locations as of 2014).
+Similarly to other cities, it also has paratransit service (about 60 vehicles of various sizes) and park and ride service (23 locations as of 2014).

+Fares are paid with the Multi Card (French: Carte Multi, stylised as MULTI).
+Multi is the city's second fare card; the first was originally introduced in 1998, and was replaced by Multi in 2012.